-NCAA ELIGIBILITY CENTER ACCOUNT TYPES In which division does the student plan to compete?
-Academic and Amateurism Certification Account Amateurism-Only Certification Account Profile Page Account Division I Any recent high school graduate (domestic or international), first-time enrolling at NCAA school.
-Image: A second s Transferring from a two- or four-year college or university.
-Check with the compliance office at the achool they may attend. o R 🗸 Division II Any recent high school graduate (domestic or international), first-time enrolling at NCAA school.
-Image: A second s Transferring from a two- or four-year college or university.
-Check with the compliance office at the achool they may attend.
-R 🗸 Division III Recent high school graduate (domestic only), first-time enrolling at NCAA school.
-Image: A second s Recent high school graduate who maintains a permanent residence outside of the U.S. Image: A second s Recent high school graduate who attended high school or college outside of the U.S. for any time (excluding U.Sbased students who study abroad).
-R 🧹 🕻 DR 🗸 Recent high school graduate (international only), first-time enrolling at NCAA school.
-Image: A second s Recent high school graduate who competed outside of the U.S. Image: A second s Transferring from a two- or four-year college or university, attended domestic high achool(s) only.
-Image: A second s Transferring from a two- or four-year college or university, attended at least one international high school (U.S. territories are considered domestic).
-Image: A second s Division Undecided/Unknown Never enrolled full time at a two- or four-year college or university.
-Best for younger atudents or before recruiting begins.
-Can be transitioned to a certification account when needed. ~
+In which division does the student plan to compete?
+Academic and Amateurism Certification Account Amateurism-Only Certification Account Profile Page Account Division I Any recent high school graduate (domestic or international), first-time enrolling at NCAA school. ✓ Transferring from a two- or four-year college or university.
+Check with the compliance office at the school they may attend. ✓ ■0 R 🗸 Division II Any recent high school graduate (domestic or international), first-time enrolling at NCAA school. ✓ Transferring from a two- or four-year college or university.
+Check with the compliance office at the school they may attend. ✓ o R 🗸 Division III Recent high school graduate (domestic only), first-time enrolling at NCAA school. / Recent high school graduate who maintains a permanent residence outside of the U.S. ✓ Recent high school graduate who attended high school or college outside of the U.S. for any time (excluding U.Sbased students who study abroad). ✓ ■ R 🗸 O R 🗸 Recent high school graduate (international only), first-time enrolling at NGAA school. ✓ Recent high school graduate who competed outside of the U.S. ✓ Transferring from a two- or four-year college or university, attended domestic high school(s) only. ✓ Transferring from a two- or four-year college or university, attended at least one international high school (U.S. territories are considered domestic). ✓ Division Undecided/Unknown Never enrolled full time at a two- or four-year college or university.
+Best for younger students or before recruiting begins.
+Can be transitioned to a certification account when needed. /

 Once students have determined the right account for them, they should visit eligibilitycenter.org to register.
 A list of information they will need to complete their account is outlined on below.
 For a Profile Page account, allow 15 minutes to complete.
 For certification accounts, allow between 30 and 45 minutes to complete.
 If they need to exit and come back at a later time, they can save and exit once their account is created.

 Unsure which account type is right for a student?
 Have all students start with our free Profile Page account, then check with the compliance office at the NCAA school they may attend.
 If the student needs additional assistance, have them contact the Eligibility Center's Customer Service team at 877-262-1492, 9 a.m. to 5 p.m.
 Eastern time Monday-Friday for assistance.
-International students (including Quebec) should use the International Contact Form to submit guestions.
+International students (including Quebec) should use the International Contact Form to submit questions.